seermer/HollowKnight_RL/README.md

 - Use Huber Loss instead of MSE
 - Add Spectral Normalization in model
 - Add Double DQN
-- Add Dueling DQN (No gradient rescaling yet)
+- Add Dueling DQN (No gradient rescaling)
 - Add no magnitude reward (so all rewards are either 1, 0, or -1)
 - Use LeakyReLU instead of ReLU
 - Remove Dash, it is way too hard to use